Egyptian Arabic: History

 Arabic was spoken in parts of Egypt such as the Eastern Desert and Sinai before Islam.
-It also seems like some Egypto-Arabic words derive from old Ancient Egyptian words.
+It also seems as though some Egypto-Arabic words derive from old Ancient Egyptian words.
 However, Nile Valley Egyptians slowly adopted Arabic as a written language following the Muslim conquest of Egypt in the seventh century.
 Until then, they had spoken either Koine Greek or Egyptian in its Coptic form.
 A period of Coptic-Arabic bilingualism in Lower Egypt lasted for more than three centuries.
 The period would last much longer in the south.
 Arabic had been already familiar to Valley Egyptians since Arabic had been spoken throughout the Eastern Desert and Sinai.
 Arabic was also a minority language of some residents of the Nile Valley such as Qift in Upper Egypt through pre-Islamic trade with Nabateans in the Sinai Peninsula and the easternmost part of the Nile Delta.
 Egyptian Arabic seems to have begun taking shape in Fustat, the first Islamic capital of Egypt, now part of Cairo.

 One of the earliest linguistic sketches of Cairene Arabic is a 16th-century document entitled DIN(دفع الإصر عن كلام أهل مصر, "The Removal of the Burden from the Language of the People of Cairo") by the traveler and lexicographer Yusuf al-Maghribi (يوسف المغربي), with Misr here meaning "Cairo".
 It contains key information on early Cairene Arabic and the language situation in Egypt in the Middle Ages.
 The main purpose of the document was to show that while the Cairenes' vernacular contained many critical "errors" vis-à-vis Classical Arabic, according to al-Maghribi, it was also related to Arabic in other respects.
 With few waves of immigration from the Arabian peninsula such as the Banu Hilal exodus, who later left Egypt and were settled in Morocco and Tunisia, together with the ongoing Islamization and Arabization of the country, multiple Arabic varieties, one of which is Egyptian Arabic, slowly supplanted spoken Coptic.
 Local chroniclers mention the continued use of Coptic as a spoken language until the 17th century by peasant women in Upper Egypt.
 Coptic is still the liturgical language of the Coptic Orthodox Church of Alexandria and the Coptic Catholic Church.

 Ahmed Kamal Pasha (1851–1923), the author of Egypt's first Ancient Egyptian dictionary, referred to the fact that more than 12,000 words from the Modern Egyptian Arabic dialect are rooted in the Ancient Egyptian language.
 Kamal's efforts were groundbreaking, especially his assertion of linguistic connections between ancient Egyptian and Semitic languages, as both belong to the same Afro-Asiatic language tree.
 His methodology involved transliterating hieroglyphs into Arabic letters, making the study of ancient texts accessible to Egyptians, who still carried the roots of their ancient language into the modern dialect.